 - 1. Sealed Pavement Maintenance

 - 2. Unsealed Pavement Maintenance

 - 3. Footpath Maintenance

 - 4. Footpath Renewals

 - 5. Routine Drainage Maintenance

 - 6. Structures Maintenance

 - 7. Environmental Maintenance

 - 8. Traffic Services Maintenance

 - 9. Level Crossing Warning Devices

 - 10. Emergency Reinstatement

 - 11. Network and Asset Management

-- 12. Professional Services.
+- 12. Professional Services

+- 13. Road repairs for damage to local roads from forestry harvesting
-Attributable Benefit Funding

-Benefit Group % of Benefit % Method

-National Benefit 58% 71% Subsidy

-District Benefit 42% 27% Differentiated Targeted Rates for 3 categories (rate per \$100 of capital value)

-2% Fees and charges (Petroleum Tax Rebates and Contributions)
+Attributable Benefit Funding Benefit Group % of Benefit % Method National Benefit 50% 71% Subsidy District Benefit 45% 27% Differentiated Targeted Rates for 2 categories (rate per \$100 of capital value) Exacerbator 5% 1% Differentiated Targeted Rates for 2 categories (rate per \$100 of capital value) 1% Fees and charges (Petroleum Tax Rebates and Contributions)

 National Benefit: The District's roading network is part of the national and regional transport network.
-Efficient and sustainable development of the network within the District contributes to the economic and social well-being of the entire nation as it is used by travellers, goods transporters and others who may or may not live in the District.Transport facilities are maintained and developed to provide safe and comfortable travel within and through the District.
+Efficient and sustainable development of the network within the District contributes to the economic and social well-being of the entire nation and region, as it is used by travellers, goods transporters and others who may or may not live in the District.
+Transport facilities are maintained and developed to provide safe and comfortable travel within and through the District.

-District Benefit: All residents and properties within the District can be identified as direct beneficiaries of the service as provision of roads enables access and transport to people and organisations within the District.
+District Benefit: All residents and businesses within the District can be identified as direct beneficiaries of the service as provision of roads enables access and transport to people and organisations within the District.
 The economic benefits of maintaining efficient transport facilities accrue to all residents of the District in one way or another.